Updated February 2015

 We've set up the UK's first placenta clinic

 The placenta is the baby's life-support machine so when it goes wrong all sorts of problems can occur, including miscarriage.
 In 2009 Tommy's opened the UK’s first clinic to focus on the placenta to improve monitoring of women whose pregnancies are affected by fetal growth restriction.
 This has the dual benefit of ensuring that the women get the best standard of care and giving our scientists a chance to study placental function.
-So far, 2118 examinations in over 500 pregnant women have been performed, with detection rates for fetal growth restriction of 75%.
+After five years and 4,500 appointments, the Manchester Placenta Clinic has fulfilled its goal of becoming a hub for translational research into fetal growth restriction in the North West region.
+The Clinic combines the highest quality care with research both during and after pregnancy.
+The Clinic’s model has been successfully replicated with a suite of translational research clinics (including Rainbow and MAViS) now operating in the same clinic space using Tommy’s-funded equipment.
+Other units have recognised the potential benefits of this system and both Liverpool and Birmingham are seeking to copy the method we have employed.

 We’ve developed MRI techniques for studying the placenta